mklemmingen/mklemmingen/README.md

 - 📫 How to reach me: send a message to: MKL7543@duck.com
 - 😄 Pronouns: he/they

 - Fun Fact: Next to my studies and private projects, I work with handicapped adults to accompany and to educate them into becoming more independent

+### ongoing projects:
+- "linkli-c" library written in C99 to easily implement double-linked lists and efficient memory managment.
+Includes all functions necessary for easy data controlling in O(n)

 ### finished projects:
 #### June 2023